trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/virtual_box_image.rst

 A. Virtual box image
 ====================

-This chapter discusses the basics of the virtual box image that comes with this tutorial to allow the user to follow above explanations and do its own experiments with Muelu and Trilinos.
+This chapter discusses the basics of the virtual box image that comes with this tutorial to allow the user to follow above explanations and do its own experiments with MueLu and Trilinos.
 A virtual machine has the advantage that it is rather easy to set up for a user.
 Even though compiling and installing got easier the last years by using a cmake based build system it is still a nightmare for not so experienced users.
-The virtual machine runs both on Linux and Windows as host and brings all the necessary tools for a quick start to Muelu.
+The virtual machine runs both on Linux and Windows as host and brings all the necessary tools for a quick start to MueLu.

 Preparations
 ============